 Improve fitness and core strength while working out to great world music and learning the basics of belly dancing.
 Class emphasizes posture and stretching to avoid injury, muscle isolation for improving strength and repetition for a balanced workout.
 Sarina teaches classes at Willamalane in Springfield and the Reach Center in Eugene.

 Sarina performs her alternative tribal fusion belly dance style at many venues in Eugene and sometimes Portland, Oregon.
-Whether she is steampunk belly dancing to neo-Victorian music, using her flamenco/burseque fusion fans with a 1920's flair, gypsy skirt twirling, clowning it up at Cirque du Eugene, or fusing break dance and belly dance to a Star Trek remixed music, she brings creativity and fun to the dance.
+Whether she is steampunk belly dancing to neo-Victorian music, using her flamenco/burseque fusion fans with a 1920's flair, Andalusian skirt twirling, clowning it up at Cirque du Eugene, or fusing break dance and belly dance to a Star Trek remixed music, she brings creativity and fun to the dance.